 I was in no mood to joke around as I placed my rucksack on the ground next to one of our team’s seasoned NCOs.
 He could sense my disappointment and offered me some Skittles out of his MRE, which I silently accepted.
 Without prompting, he looked at me and said something that to this day I believe kept me in training – “This summer camp is bullshit, bro.”

-After directing some of the same four-letter words to him that I had directed to the trees earlier, he calmly set me straight (just like any great NCO does to any young officer).
+He calmly set me straight after directing some of the exact four-letter words to him that I had headed to the trees earlier (just like any great NCO does to any young officer).
 “Dan,” he said, “If you treat tomorrow night’s land nav like your career is on the line, you’re screwed.
 If you chill the hell out and go for a hike, you’ll be fine.
-This whole thing is summer camp man.
-Just counselors and campers.
+This whole thing is summer camp, man—just counselors and campers.
 You’re a camper.
 Start acting like it.
 Lighten up a little.”

 Don’t you hate it when you’re pissed off AND wrong at the same time?
 He was right.
-I was capable of handling the challenges I was facing, and the only thing holding me back was my own defeatist mindset.
-In my disappointment and self-pity (two relatively useless mentalities) I had lost my sense of humor.
+I could handle the challenges I was facing, and the only thing holding me back was my defeatist mindset.
+In my disappointment and self-pity (two relatively useless mentalities), I had lost my sense of humor.

-In the course of a short conversation (and a few further jokes I won’t be sharing in writing) he brought it back.
+In the course of a short conversation (and a few other jokes I won’t be sharing in writing), he brought it back.
 The following night I was relaxed, confident, and revitalized.
-I successfully navigated to my destination and proudly recited those three letters over the radio to our camp counselors.
+I successfully navigated to my destination and proudly recited those three letters to our camp counselors over the radio.

 That’s the perfect time to tell one.

-I truly believe that under the most difficult and uncertain circumstances a touch of humor resets a situation, positively alters mentalities and opens channels of communication that seemed to have closed.
+I truly believe that under the most challenging and uncertain circumstances, a touch of humor resets a situation, positively alters mentalities and opens channels of communication that seemed to have closed.
 It breeds positivity.
 I’ve seen it work time and time again.

 Well-timed humor, even in the darkest of moments, can break down barriers.
 What’s more, if your team can watch their leader lighten the mood, they’ll feel a weight lifted off of their shoulders and realize that what they face is an opportunity instead of a roadblock.
 The performance will then increase, and the path towards success will be a bit less rocky.

 So what did I learn at the worst summer camp I ever went to?
 I learned that it’s okay to lighten up.
-Take my word for it, a bit of humor in the worst of times can change the game and pump some life into your organization.
-Good teamwork occurs when every member of the group supports each other in good, but also in unfavorable moments.
+Take my word for it; a bit of humor in the worst of times can change the game and pump some life into your organization.
+Good teamwork occurs when every member of the group supports each other in good and unfavorable moments.
 When issues become overwhelming, how do you invigorate your team’s mindset?